-It seems that most women assume that breastfeeding is painful during the first few days or even believe that it is necessary to wait for the nipples to “toughen up” but this is not the case at all.
-Nipple damage should not be part of breastfeeding as well as pain should not be part of breastfeeding.
+It seems that most women assume that breastfeeding is painful during the first few days or even believe that you have to wait for the nipples to “toughen up,” but this is not the case at all.
+Sore nipples, when breastfeeding, should not be part of the motherhood journey, just as there should never be pain when breastfeeding.

 - Bad positioning of the baby at the breast

 - Tongue-tie (short lingual frenulum, ankyloglossia)

 What definitely doesn’t cause sore nipples is the normal “use” of the nipple by your baby.
 Some people recommend that you breastfeed on a routine schedule or don’t allow your baby to feed for more than a certain amount of time per feed on each side to avoid damage to your nipples.
 This is completely wrong because you won’t get sore nipples if the baby is feeding in the correct position in the first place.

 I have had the baby’s latch checked and been told that it’s ok.
 Why do I still have sore nipples?